-As we're fine-tuning this interseeding, we're finding that probably a little more annual rye grass, a little more clover (works better).
 We started out at 18 pounds (an acre) of annual rye grass, we're up to 21 pounds now.
 We were at 2 pounds of red clover and crimson clover; we're up to 6 pounds.
 We were putting on a pound of purple-topped turnip and a pound of radish.
-Those have 100,000 seeds in a pound.
-We were learning that the brassicas were taking over the stand and shading (the other species).
-So we backed those back down to a half a pound each.
+The brassicas were taking over the stand.
+So we backed those down to a half a pound each.
 It looks pretty good now.